What is a cloud kitchen?

 Virtual kitchens (a/k/a cloud kitchens or ghost kitchens) are a great alternative to the traditional brick-and-mortar restaurant.
 Ghost kitchens offer users the freedom to focus on food preparation and product marketing and minimize the administrative hassle and logistics that often burden food businesses.

-Here are a few more of the dozens of reasons to rent a virtual kitchen for your business:
+Here are a few more of the dozens of benefits of cloud kitchens:

 1. Affordable Startup Cost